-Customers expect their interactions with business to be effective, comprehensive and timely.
+Customers expect their interactions with businesses to be effective, comprehensive, and timely.
 They want answers and responses when they provide information or seek it from the business.
 As the Harvard Business Review summarizes:

 “[Customer experience] is the sum-totality of how customers engage with your company and brand, not just in a snapshot in time, but throughout the entire arc of being a customer.”